 Thanks to this investment, Tomaszów Lubelski and Bełżec will be connected to the railway network and Zamość and Krasnystaw will be incorporated into the long-distance connections’ network.
-The Solidarity Transport Hub company selected the most advantageous tender in the tendering procedure for preparatory works for construction of the key fragment of the so-called spoke No. 5 in the eastern Poland.
+CPK selected the most advantageous tender in the tendering procedure for preparatory works for construction of the key fragment of the so-called spoke No. 5 in the eastern Poland.

 As part of this investment, a total of approx. 90 km of new tracks will be laid.
 It comprises construction of sections of the following railway lines: No. 54 Trawniki – Krasnystaw and No. 56 Wólka Orłowska – Zamość – Tomaszów Lubelski – Bełżec.
 In the area of Zamość, a part of the routes assumes a passage by a tunnel under the city, which involves the construction of an underground passenger station.

-The construction of the line will enable quick connection of the southern part of the Lubelskie Voivodeship with Warsaw and the STH, but not only.
+The construction of the line will enable quick connection of the southern part of the Lubelskie Voivodeship with Warsaw and the CPK, but not only.

 Thanks to the planned line, Tomaszów Lubelski and Bełżec will be connected to the railway network and Zamość and Krasnystaw – to the long-distance connections’ network.
 Ultimately, the route will become part of the international corridor in the Lwów direction.

 As part of the STEŚ, the analysis of the routes of the planned railway line and other technical, environmental and economic analyses will be prepared.
 On their basis, the CPK company will indicate the preferred route of the line (the so-called investor’s option) in the scope necessary for further preparation.

 Once all formalities are completed, the company shall sign an agreement with the contractor which will have one year to prepare the STEŚ.
 The performance and settlement of the entire agreement may take a few months longer, as the contract also includes geological documentation and maps for design purposes.